MicrosoftDocs/learn/learn-pr/azure/query-visualize-monitor-data-in-sentinel/includes/4-query-data.md

 - **count**.
 Returns the count of rows in the table.
 - **take**.
 Returns up to the specified number of rows of data.
 - **project**.
 Selects a subset of columns.
 - **sort**.
-Sort the rows of the input table into order by one or more columns.
+Sorts the rows of the input table into order by one or more columns.
 - **top**.
 Returns the first N records sorted by the specified columns.
 - **extend**.
 Computes derived columns.
 - **summarize**.
 Aggregates groups of rows.